 One time I went to Hawaii to visit a new friend.
 Once I arrived she was inseparable from her live in boyfriend and suddenly I found myself being the third wheel.
 I didn’t even like this guy which made it extra hard to deal with.
 I admired her independent spirit.
 She expected me to act with the same level of independence.
 I was hoping for some bonding.
 Since I wasn’t as independent as she was and she worked alot when I was there, it was a rough trip.
 In hindsight, this trip would prepare me for being able to move around more independently from that moment on.
 It would show me how to have fun by myself.
 Next level solo fun-beyond movies,meals and shopping.
 These skills would contribute to the success of my first solo adventure to Canada.

 My solo trip to Canada was the best traveling experience I’ve had to date.
-I got to see the Nutcracker at the Royal McPherson Theater.
-I met the nicest family from Australia.
+I got to see the Nutcracker at the Royal McPherson Theater in Victoria.
+I met the nicest family from Australia in Vancouver.
 I spent time with myself.
 Traveling, resting, exploring, and connecting with fellow humans.
 Happy Birthday to me ❤